India's Snapdeal to invest in logistics to speed up delivery

-MUMBAI, Dec 28 (Reuters) - Indian online marketplace Snapdeal, backed by Japan’s SoftBank Group Corp and others, will spend more on logistics and technology to better compete with Flipkart (IPO-FLPK.N) and Amazon’s Indian unit, its co-founder said on Monday.
+MUMBAI (Reuters) - Indian online marketplace Snapdeal, backed by Japan’s SoftBank Group Corp and others, will spend more on logistics and technology to better compete with Flipkart and Amazon’s Indian unit, its co-founder said on Monday.

 Shopping online is becoming more popular in India due to the rising use of cheaper smartphones and e-commerce firms are struggling to cope with the growing demand and make faster deliveries in different parts of the country.